 Why is balance so important?

-A study in 2006* showed a correlation between a child's motor skills in nursery and ability in reading and maths by Year 1.
-Basically without effective transition from basic balance and sensory integration, learning and reading development can be significantly delayed.
+Without effective transition from basic balance and sensory integration, learning and reading development can be significantly delayed.

 Although balance maturation is not generally achieved in children until the age of 12, by improving balance and sensory processing skills, children with healthy vestibular systems can excel and those with challenges or weaknesses (those with dyslexia, Down Syndrome, ADD and ADHD) can improve dramatically.

 Balance is the ability to maintain control of a particular body position whilst performing a given task with minimal postural sway.
 This could be achieved simply by sitting at a table, standing on one leg or riding a bike.
 Good control reduces the energy required and minimises fatigue.
 To perform efficient movements across a host of activities and tasks, we need to be able to maintain control of body positioning during static and dynamic activities thus needing good static and dynamic balance.